rand0mC0d3r/aframe-touch-inspector/README.md

 - Added iconography to component properties
 - Added component specific documentation links to A-Frame relevant page
 - Added iconography to component descriptors and enhanced preview mechanic
+- Added default zoom view, and zoom in and out.
+In a transparent format
+- Updated transparency and borders for better clarity over various contrast tests
+- Refactored components of entities to represent their icons more compact in the preview hover
+- Refactored preview hover nesting and cursor / selection functionality

 **🗑️ Removals:**
 - For now removed the camera/perspective switcher